No end in sight, as money flees 'cheap' emerging markets

 At the heart of the crisis lie emerging market companies.
 Slowing growth has pushed earnings-per-share 25 percent off 2011 peaks, the longest recession ever for MSCI's emerging index, according to Morgan Stanley.
 Earnings recessions after 1998 and 2008 were more brutal but lasted only 18-24 months.

-Private companies have also racked up a mountain of debt, estimated by the IIF at $24 trillion.
+Private companies have also racked up a mountain of debt, estimated by the IIF at $24 trillion (£15.8 trillion).
 Of this $3.3 trillion is dollar borrowing, double 2008 levels.

-Most countries have the means to step in and bail out corporates, but they can't afford to weaken their currencies for fear of causing defaults among corporate dollar borrowers.

-Morgan Stanley analysts said the process of unwinding leverage built over years has only just started.